LarsSkovslund/NuGet.Package.Builder/README.md

 NuGet.Package.Builder imports a MSBuild target file into the project along with a [.nuspec] (http://docs.nuget.org/create/nuspec-reference) file and a builder configuration file (`package.builder.json`).
 The rules and conventions for configuring a [.nuspec] (http://docs.nuget.org/create/nuspec-reference) file can be found in the [official NuGet documentation] (http://docs.nuget.org/create/creating-and-publishing-a-package)

+Change history can be found [here](Changelog.md)

 ##Getting started
 - In Visual Studio, create a new Class library.
 - Open Package Manager Console view and type ```Install-Package -Id NuGet.Package.Builder```
 - You now have two new files added `{your project name}.nuspec` and `package.builder.json`
-- Compile and you now have have your first NuGet package
+- Compile and you now have your first NuGet package

 ##Package output
 Generated packages are location in the same folder as output binaries produced by the build, respecting build configuration, platform and output redirect as configured by VSO build template.